two students walking outside a building on campus

 Provisional Admission Due to English Proficiency Needs: International Students

-*Note: Applicants from English speaking countries, as determined by the Washburn University Office of International Programs, are not required to provide English proficiency test scores.
+*Note: Applicants from English speaking countries, as determined by the Washburn University Office of International Admissions, are not required to provide English proficiency test scores.

 English Proficiency Exams